Nākappaṭṭiṉam, bronze label

 Primary

 [R1] Ramachandran, T. N. 1954.
 The Nāgapaṭṭiṇam and other Buddhist bronzes in the Chennai Museum.
-Madras: Government of Madras.
+Bulletin of the Madras Government Museum, New series, General section 7.1.
+Madras: Government Press.
 Page p.
 62, plates XXVII, no. 75.

 [R2] Ramachandran, T. N. 2005.
 The Nāgapaṭṭiṇam and other Buddhist bronzes in the Chennai Museum.
 Revised edition.
 Chennai: Government of Tamilnadu.
 Page 74, plates VI, no. 75.